-Library technicians and assistants help librarians acquire, prepare, and organize materials.
+A library assistant (or library technician) helps librarians acquire, prepare, and organize materials.
 They also do other tasks that are needed to run a library.
-They usually work at desks or computer terminals inside libraries.
-They also work in the library stacks while cataloguing or shelving books.
+They usually work at desks or computer terminals inside libraries, and work in the library stacks while cataloguing or shelving books.

 What does a Library Assistant do?

 Library assistants typically do the following:

 - Loan library materials to patrons and collect returned materials

 - Sort and re-shelve returned books, periodicals, and other materials